Bulldogs rally to win shootout over Waseca 8-6

 "It was a wild one," said wing Shawn Lehtinen, who scored the game-winning goal with 9:21 to play.
 "Both teams have a lot to give on offense.
 Neither defense had an amazing game, but we found a way to stick to it."

-The line of Brady Sowder, Charlie Weick and Lehtiene combined to scored six of the Bulldogs' eight goals.
+The forward line of Brady Sowder centering Charlie Weick and Lehtinen combined to scored six of the Bulldogs' eight goals.

 Weick finished with a hat trick and two assists to give him 14 goals and 18 assists this season.
 Sowder had two goals and two assists for a season total of 12 goals and 15 assists, and Lehtinen notched a goal and two assists for a team-leading 17 goals and 21 assists for 38 points.

-"We started to mesh the middle of the season, and we just kept building on from that," Lehtinen said.
+"We started to mesh the middle of the season, and we just kept building on from that," Lehtinen said of the first line.
 "We all play a very similar game.
 Charlie obviously doesn't miss from that right-side shot.
-Brady gets down deep, digging it out of the corners, and I'll pass it around the fin people that are open."
+Brady gets down deep, digging it out of the corners, and I'll pass it around to find people that are open."

 Defenseman Matt Fink, who stands in front of the net during the power play, scored the Bulldogs' other two goals.